derekburgess/jaws/README.md

 jaws-compute --api transformers --model jina-code --session latest
 ```

-Do not drop the database between ordinary captures: earlier profile sets provide the endpoint history used by the baseline.
-Use `jaws-utils --drop captures` only when you intentionally want to erase the research dataset.
+Do not erase the database between ordinary captures: earlier profile sets provide the endpoint history used by the baseline.
+When a human operator intentionally needs a fresh research dataset, run `jaws-admin plan --database captures`, inspect the exact counts, then pass its full confirmation string to `jaws-admin erase --database captures --confirm 'ERASE captures …'`.
+Destructive administration has no default database and is not exposed through MCP.

 Inspect retention before applying it explicitly: